NazninNaharSr/Machine-Learning-on-Kubernetes/README.md

 - Upload the test data file containing the same parameters in a similar order.
 - Execute to display the results.

+# **Step 1.1.
+Stop/kill the running container:**

+- List running Docker containers using the command:

+      docker ps

+- Use the command to kill the running container

+        docker kill <CONTAINER ID>

+# Step 2: Push the image to your docker hub

+.
+Log in to Docker Hub: